reneaas/fys-stk4155/project1/README.md

 my_solver.train()  #Computes the parameters of the model R2, MSE = my_solver.predict_test() #Computes R2-score and MSE on the test data.
 ```
-  - If the value of Lambda is not initalized, it's set to *Lambda = None* by default.
+  - If the value of Lambda is not initialized, it's set to *Lambda = None* by default.
 You can then specify it at any point after initialization with

     ```Python
     my_solver.Lambda = value